-Dr Lewis has led and written many major Nordic and European level reports focusing on competition issues including two national competition reviews for the Finnish Government, three European wide benchmarking reports for the then ERGEG (now replaced by ACER), an official public consultation report on Billing for NordREG, and numerous other projects.
+A member of World Economic Forum Global Agenda Council on the Future of Electricity 2014-2016.
+Named among the most influential people in Smart Grid in Europe by Metering International 2014.
+Dr Lewis has led and written many major Nordic and European level reports focusing on competition issues including two national competition reviews for the Finnish Government, three European wide benchmarking reports for the then ERGEG, an official public consultation report on Billing for NordREG, and numerous other projects.

-On a scientific level, Dr Lewis holds a PhD in Marketing (specialising in service marketing, customer psychology and behaviour issues) from the University of Edinburgh, Scotland, was formerly an Assistant Professor of Marketing at the University of Vaasa business school in Finland, has written in numerous academic publications and has been on the editorial board of the European 'Energy Efficiency' Journal published by Springer, is a reviewer for the International Journal of Energy Sector Management, and is a Faculty Member for the Diploma of Advanced Studies programme in Renewable Energy Management at the University of St Gallen Executive School in Switzerland.
+On a scientific level, Dr Lewis holds a PhD in Marketing (specialising in service marketing, customer psychology and behaviour issues) from the University of Edinburgh, Scotland, was formerly an Assistant Professor of Marketing at the University of Vaasa business school in Finland, has written in numerous academic publications and has been on the editorial board of the European 'Energy Efficiency' Journal published by Springer, a reviewer for the International Journal of Energy Sector Management, and is a Faculty Member for the Diploma of Advanced Studies programme in Renewable Energy Management at the University of St Gallen Executive School in Switzerland.